ArtS/arts.github.com/index.md

 <div class="row-fluid work-summary">
     <div class="span6">
-    Delivered a proof-of-concept solution that had confirmed a business case for significant reduction of operations costs for my client's call center.
+    Delivered a proof-of-concept solution that had confirmed a business case for the significant reduction of operations costs of my client's call center.
     </div>
     <div class="span6">
     Enabled a client to attract a large user base by creating an appealing